avilix/domemaster-stereo-shader/mentalray/Domemaster3D Installer/installer files/docs/Domemaster3D Readme.txt

 My Documents\maya\2012\prefs\scripts

-5. Copy the python scripts "__init__.py", "domeMaterial.py", and "fulldomeStereoRig.py" from the "scripts" folder to your user account's Maya script folder:
+5. Copy the python and MEL scripts to your user account's Maya script folder:
 My Documents\maya\2012\prefs\scripts

 6. Copy the "shelf_Domemaster3D.mel" file from the "shelves" folder to your user account's Maya shelves folder: